leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

 ----

 Let :math:`A` be the statement that George is at home, let :math:`B` be the statement that George is on campus, let :math:`C` be the statement that George is studying, and let :math:`D` be the statement the George is with his friends.
 Then the argument above has the following pattern: from :math:`A \vee B`, :math:`A \to C`, and :math:`B \to D`, conclude :math:`C \vee D`.
-In natural deduction, we can not get away with drawing this conclusion in a single step, but it does not take too much work to flesh it out into a proper proof.
+In natural deduction, we cannot get away with drawing this conclusion in a single step, but it does not take too much work to flesh it out into a proper proof.
 Informally, we have to argue as follows.

 ----